kwaldenphd/propublica-compas-lab/README.md

 table(list(filter(is_afam, recid)), list(filter(is_afam, surv)))
 ```

-That number is higher for African Americans at 44.85%.
+That number is higher for Black defendants at 44.85%.

 ```Python
 # create table with risk scores for white defendants